 These two first point kind of match your per-set generation.
 But in fact, your proposed solution is most of the time not doable because directives may be contextualised by node properties, and will be less and less with addition like #9698.
 So we need to really do the dependency-graphe checking, and from that trigger calculation (parallilized, of course) of what must be done.

 - 3/ have a node-by-node generation process.
 Actually, that may make a full regeneration longer than the batch mode we have today, but it will be much more easier to optimize the whole node generation, and parallelize by node (so that if a node takes longer, other are not penalized).
 And the latency between a change and the first nodes getting it will be much better.
 Again, some work was done regarding that point in 4.0, but it is not finished.

 So...
 Not much to help you right now, but we are working on it.
 Hope it none the less help you to better see what we are working on.

-#2 Updated by Dmitry Svyatogorov over 1 year ago
+#2 Updated by Dmitry Svyatogorov almost 2 years ago

 Big thanks for detailed explanation.

 As far as I understand, at this time may be implemented not so complicated tuning: move global "disable the check in rudder-web.properties" to per-rule switch.